cds-snc/gcds-docs/src/en/components/header/design.md

 The **top nav** includes the skip-to-content button to let a person bypass a cluster of navigation links and jump to the main page content.

 The **signature header** spans the top of the site and contains the Government of Canada branded signature and the language toggle.
 It can also include a search form.
 It has a divider line along the bottom edge.
-When the site language is set with the `language` attribute, the signature reflects the same Official Language as the page content.
+When the site language is set with the `lang` attribute, the signature reflects the same Official Language as the page content.

 The **language toggle** component is a switch for French and English content.
 When the site language is set using the language attribute, the toggle will be available in the other Official Language.